Interested in leading us in our mission of advancing immigration policy worldwide? Read on for more details about our executive director position.

 - Direct and/or supervise research staff and facilitate collaborations among faculty directors and affiliates, graduate students, and postdoctoral fellows

-- Select, develop, and evaluate personnel to ensure efficient operations; lead or participate in multidisciplinary teams (in academia, across different faculties or schools, and in industry, across different functions of the business)
+- Select, develop, and evaluate personnel to ensure efficient operations, leading them in multidisciplinary teams (in academia, across different faculties or schools, and across different business and industry groups)

-- Oversee research partnerships, typically with civil society or governmental partners
+- Oversee research partnerships, typically with civil society or government partners

 - Author and co-author research articles with faculty co-directors, affiliated faculty, postdocs, and/or graduate students